-Steve Savels is managing partner and trainer at Brussels Mindfulness.
-He is an experienced trainer with a speciality on self-compassion and has led several retreats and days of mindfulness.
+Steve Savels is an experienced mindfulness teacher with a speciality on self-compassion and mindfulness based and compassionate living.
 People appreciate his gentle and calm style with lots of humour.

-Rate for the retreat of 4 days with meals and accommodation in a single room: € 550
+Rate for the retreat of 4 days with meals and accommodation in a single room: full price € 545

 We encourage you to register as soon as possible to secure your place.